junxit/us-congress-bills-110/metadata.md

 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2007-03-05 — [House 110-1-120](votes/house-110-1-0120.md) — On Motion to Suspend the Rules and Pass — **Passed** (390–0)

 ## Actions

 - 2007-01-16 — Introduced in House
 - 2007-01-16 — Introduced in House
 - 2007-01-16 — Referred to the House Committee on Natural Resources.
+- 2007-02-07 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-03-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-03-05 — Considered as unfinished business. (consideration: CR H2138-2139)
+- 2007-03-05 — Considered under suspension of the rules. (consideration: CR H2136-2137)
+- 2007-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+497.
+- 2007-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-05 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2007-03-05 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 120). (text: CR H2136)
+- 2007-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 0 (Roll no. 120).(text: CR H2136)